Cuenca Castilla La Mancha, Spain Travel Guide

 The old town features steep, cobbled streets which can be challenging for those with mobility issues.
 Wear supportive footwear.

-Some areas and museums have ramps or lifts, but much of the historic center remains difficult to navigate for wheelchairs.
+Some areas and museums have ramps or lifts, but much of the ancient city center remains difficult to navigate for wheelchairs.

 Parking is scarce in the old town.
 Utilize public transport or taxis when going to attractions from the new town.